 - Gail Vaz-Oxlade talks about one of her favorite FLA’s (Four Letter Acronyms) How to PASS however her FLA is actually a TLA in disguise, and that kind of trickery should not deserve your vote either.

-I believe that I have shown that I am the only financial blog (sic) that deserves your vote in the Globe and Mail survey, I trust you will do the right thing and vote with your hearts.
+I believe that I have shown that I am the only financial blog (sic) that deserves your vote in the Globe and Mail survey.
+I trust you will do the right thing and vote with your heart.

-NB: Yes, I am being very: Sarcastic, Silly, Facetious, Rude, Ignominious, and being an all around Internet Whore about this survey, please do not take any of my alleged commentary about these sites seriously, they are all very good writers, and you should read them all (just vote for me first!).
+NB: Yes, I am being very: Sarcastic, Silly, Facetious, Rude, Ignominious, and being an all-around Internet Whore about this survey.
+Please do not take any of my alleged commentary about these sites seriously.
+They are all excellent writers, and you should read them all (vote for me first!).